Check In

-In this guide, Dr. Asrar Sheikh, MD at Family Urgent Care, explains when fasting is necessary, what can interfere with your test results, and the common myths people fall for.
+In this article, Dr. Asrar Sheikh, MD, explains when fasting may be necessary, what can interfere with urine test results, and simple steps to help you prepare with confidence.

 Let’s clear up the confusion so you can walk into the lab or clinic without any doubts or concerns!